jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Jesse**: Do you think that there's a difference between aviation and programming in that?
 I think this is similar also with doctors where it's like, there's a lot of ways to write code, which is pretty innocuous, right?
 Like if I'm writing a video game and my friends are going to play that and it's probably not going to be used by millions of people, like is this some way to reconcile the gradations of seriousness with this call for professionalism?

-**Bob**:Oh, I'm sure there is.
+**Bob**: Oh, I'm sure there is.
 So for for example, that that happens in aviation as well.
 Like if if you've got a better idea for an airplane, you can you can build that airplane.

 **Jesse**: Right.

-**Bob**:No reason you can't build it.
+**Bob**: No reason you can't build it.
 No one can stop you from building it.
 They can stop you from flying it.
 So then you ah then you apply to the FAA and you say to the FAA, hey, I've got this experimental idea.

 **Jesse**: Right.

-**Bob**:And they come out and they look at it and think, well, you know if you don't mind killing yourself, sure, we'll give you an experimental certificate.
+**Bob**: And they come out and they look at it and think, well, you know if you don't mind killing yourself, sure, we'll give you an experimental certificate.
 I mean, from our point of view, it looks like you're not going to die right away anyway.
 And then you can go fly that thing around.
 And lot a lot of guys do that.
 They come up with really interesting ideas.
 And they can even sell the experimental model as long as somebody else is willing to buy an experimental model.
 And the rules for experimental experimental models are very different. like I own an airplane.
 It is not an experimental airplane.
 I am not allowed to change anything in that airplane.

 unless I get a special type certificate from the FAA that says, yes, we approve that you can change that knob from blue to red.
 It's not quite that serious, but it's very, very serious.
 On the other hand, if you own an experimental aircraft, You can make changes to it.
 You can go in there and say, well, you know, think ill I think I'll change the way these valves see to me.
 Let me see if I can get more power out of it.
 They have a lot more leeway.